-Symptom Possible cause Solution ECG noise The noise interference is overlapped with ECG waveforms.
-Check that the electrodes are in good contact with the skin.
-Check that the ECG leadwires are connected securely.
-Check that the patient does not contact any ungrounded electric equipment.
-ECG signal saturated The telemetry monitor detected ECG signal saturation or overload.
+Symptom Possible cause Solution ECG noise ECG noise The noise interference is overlapped with ECG waveforms.
+1. Check to good composition of the connection of t ECG signal saturated The telemetry monitor detected ECG signal saturation or overload.
 Check the ECG leadwires.
 Check that the electrodes are in good contact with the skin.
 Check that the electrodes are not expired.
 The telemetry monitor or SpO 2 module is started repeatedly.
 The battery capacity for the telemetry monitor is depleted.
 Replace with a known good battery.
 The SpO 2 data is not displayed on the Central Station.
-The SpO2 module is not connected to the teleme- try monitor.
+The SpO2 module is not connected to the telemetry monitor.
 There might be a problem with the SpO2 module.
 Connect the SpO2 module to the telemetry monitor.
 Replace the SpO2 module with a known good one.

 Symptom Possible cause Solution The telemetry monitor cannot be connected to the Central Station The wireless access point (AP) in the vicinity is not enabled.
 Make sure that the wireless access point is enabled and belongs to the Virtual LAN (VLAN) where the telemetry monitor is covered. wirelessly and the wireless symbol on the main screen of the telemetry monitor is The telemetry monitor is not powered on under the AP coverage area.
 Put the telemetry monitor within the wireless access point coverage area and restart it.
 Ensure that the signal strength displayed on the telemetry monitor is greater than -65dBm. displayed as Items like SSID, WMTS band are not configured correctly for the telemetry monitor.
 Contact your service personnel.
 Items like SSID, WMTS band are not configured properly for the wireless access point.
 The telemetry monitor has a fault.
 The telemetry monitor has been connected to the The telemetry monitor is not admitted by the Central Station yet. wireless network Failed to acquire the IP address. but cannot be connected to the Central Station.
 Static IP conflict Single telemetry monitor is offline occasionally.
-The telemetry monitor is located in the blind area of wireless coverage.
-The telemetry monitor has a fault.
+The telemetry monitor is located in the blind area of wireless coverage. , The telemetry monitor has a fault.
 Static IP conflict Some telemetry monitors are The wireless access point in some area is damaged. offline occasionally.
 Severe interference occurs in some areas.
 The signal strength is weak some areas.
 All the telemetry monitors are Partial wired network is not configured properly. offline occasionally.
 Wireless interference